mourawas/PINN-friction/readme.md

-# Physics-Informed Neural Network for LuGre Friction Modeling
+# Physics-Informed Neural Network for Friction Modeling & Parameter Discovery

-A PyTorch implementation of a Physics-Informed Neural Network (PINN) for modeling friction forces using the LuGre friction model.
+A PyTorch implementation of a Physics-Informed Neural Network (PINN) for friction

 ## Overview

 This PINN combines data-driven learning with the LuGre friction model physics to predict friction forces.
-The LuGre model, introduced by Canudas de Wit et al. (1995), captures complex friction phenomena including the Stribeck effect, hysteresis, and stick-slip behavior.
+The LuGre model, introduced by Canudas de Wit et al. (1995), captures complex friction phenomena including the Stribeck effect, and stick-slip behavior.

 ## LuGre Model